The Geometry of Time in Topological Quantum Gravity of the Ricci Flow: Introduction

 In the process of constructing a topological theory of gravity on $\CM$, one anticipates the existence of at least one supercharge $Q$, which will play the role of the BRST charge of the underlying gauge symmetry.
 In \cite{grf}, we required in addition the existence of another supercharge $\bar Q$, the ``anti-BRST charge''.
 They form a closed algebra with the generator of rigid time translations, \be Q^2=0,\qquad\bar Q^2=0,\qquad\{ Q,\bar Q\}=\p_t. \ee This algebra of symmetries can be most efficiently implemented in the appropriate $\CN=2$ superspace.
 Thus, the bosonic time manifold $\CM_0$ is promoted to an $\CN=2$ supersymmetric superspace $\SM_0$, the ``supertime''; $\SM_0$ is parametrized by coordinates $(t,\theta,\bar\theta)$.
 The supersymmetry algebra (\ref{eesusy}) is represented on $\CM_0$ by differential operators \be Q=\frac{\p}{\p\theta},\qquad\bar Q=\frac{\p}{\p\bar\theta}+\theta\frac{\p}{\p t}. \ee The spatial leaves $\Sigma$, on the other hand, play a much less prominent, almost a spectator role, and in particular they do not undergo any additional promotion to a supermanifold.
 Thus, our full supersymmetrized spacetime $\SM$ is of dimension $(D+1|2)$, with a natural projection $\SM\to\SM_0$ to supertime, which in coordinates simply maps $(t,\theta,\bar\theta; x^i)\mapsto(t,\theta,\bar\theta)$.

-The simplest topological quantum theory of gravity with (\ref{eesusy}) symmetry (referred to as the ``primitive'' theory in \cite{grf}) describes the dynamics of the spatial metric $g_{ij}(t,x^k)$.
-In the superspace formulation, $g_{ij}$ is the lowest component of a superfield $G_{ij}$, \be G_{ij}=g_{ij}+\theta\psi_{ij}+\bar\theta\chi_{ij}+\theta\bar\theta B_{ij}. \ee The component fields have a very natural interpretation: $\psi_{ij}$ is the topological ghost, $\chi_{ij}$ the topological antighost, and $B_{ij}$ is its associated auxiliary field.
+The simplest topological quantum theory of gravity with (\ref{eesusy}) symmetry (referred to as the ``primitive'' theory in \cite{grf}) describes the dynamics of the spatial metric $g_{ij}(t,x^k)$. \footnote{Following the conventions chosen in \cite{grf}, we use Penrose's ``abstract index notation'' \cite{penrose} throughout for all our geometric objects on spacetime.
+In this convention, the indices attached to geometric objects simply serve to specify which bundle the object is a section of, and they are not meant to indicate coordinate-dependent components.
+Thus, in this sense, all our constructions are defined globally on spacetime, at least in the regions where no geometric singularity forms.} In the superspace formulation, $g_{ij}$ is the lowest component of a superfield $G_{ij}$, \be G_{ij}=g_{ij}+\theta\psi_{ij}+\bar\theta\chi_{ij}+\theta\bar\theta B_{ij}. \ee The component fields have a very natural interpretation: $\psi_{ij}$ is the topological ghost, $\chi_{ij}$ the topological antighost, and $B_{ij}$ is its associated auxiliary field.
 These are the standard BRST multiplets associated with the BRST gauge fixing of the topological gauge symmetry consisting of all local deformations of the metric, \be \delta g_{ij}=f_{ij}(t,x^k), \ee and with $Q$ playing the role of the BRST charge.
 The antighost-auxiliary multiplet has been chosen such that the gauge-fixing condition that fixes the topological symmetry will also be given by a symmetric 2-tensor $\SF_{ij}$, which can depend on several coupling constants.
 As we showed in \cite{grf}, for specific values of the couplings, this gauge fixing is equivalent to Hamilton's Ricci flow \cite{collrf,hrf} \be \SF_{ij}=\dot g_{ij}+2R_{ij}=0. \ee Thus, the primitive topological quantum gravity contains Hamilton's Ricci flow, but does not yet contain Perelman's generalization to the coupled flow of $g_{ij}$ and Perelman's ``dilaton'' field $\phi$.